thfalan/pst-whitepaper/dao/governance.md

 **Brokerages**

-Drive market activity and promote PST.
+Drive market activity and promote Royalty Token.

 **Qupital (Operator)**

 Act as credit assessors to screen and select quality stores for initial offering, monitoring financials and verifying growth targets.
-Conduct due diligence to maintain high-quality PST-backed assets.
+Conduct due diligence to maintain high-quality Royalty Token-backed assets.
 Qupital proposes votes based on requests from Merchants and Token Holders and manages offline collateral for the DAO.
 Receives vested tokens tied to growth targets.
 Maintain protection treasury to absorb LP losses and align with ecosystem growth.

 **Collateral**